 Cheesecake Filling

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese and sugar until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat 2 packages softened cream cheese with 3/4 cup sugar until smooth.

-- Add 1 egg at a time, thoroughly mixing before adding the next.
+- Add each of two eggs at a time, thoroughly mixing before adding the next.
 Scrape the sides of the bowl after each addition.
-Mix in the sour cream and vanilla until smooth and free of any lumps.
+Mix in 1/3 cup sour cream and 1 Tablespoons vanilla until smooth and free of any lumps.

 - Pour over the crust.
 Bake 45 minutes, or until the center appears to be set.
 There may be some minor cracking around the edges of the bars, don't worry.